 - If you steamed the apple, make sure it cools enough before you apply it to your face.
 Spread the mask evenly across your face and leave on for 15-20 minutes (more is fine, too).

 - Massage the mask into your face as your rinse it off.

-I challenge you not to eat any of this!
-This recipe was based on the one on rawmazing.com.
-I swapped the avocado for some banana, because it makes for an even more appetizing smell, and bananas are underutilized as a skin-nourishing ingredient.
+We challenge you not to eat any of this!
+This recipe was based a great recipe from rawmazing.com.
+We swapped the avocado for some banana, because it makes for an even more appetizing smell, and bananas are underutilized as a skin-nourishing ingredient.
 You can definitely use avocado in here if you’d like.

 Cocoa powder contains anti-oxidants that help protect from environmental stressors.
 We like the cocoa powder from Equal Exchange.